nais/doc/addons/idporten.md

 This is also a critical first step in request chains involving an end-user whose identity and permissions should be propagated through each service/web API when accessing services in NAV, the process of which involves using the [OAuth 2.0 Token Exchange] protocol.
 See the [TokenX Documentation] for details.

-For more information about integration with provider see [ID-porten Integration guide].
+Refer to the [ID-porten Integration guide] for further details.

 ### Getting Started